shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/capacity-overview.md

 ---
 title: Capacity Overview
-Description: The article offers an overview of essential capacity-related data, specifically focusing on understanding a product's standard delivery curve.
+description: The article offers an overview of essential capacity-related data, specifically focusing on understanding a product's standard delivery curve.
 It delves into various aspects such as Impression Capacity, Manual Adjustments & Holidays, and trended Capacity, providing insights into how these elements impact and shape the overall view of a product's delivery capacity over time. ms.date: 10/28/2023 ms.custom: yield-analytics-ui
 ---